kouteisang/HunIPUJ/README.md

 # Title: Linear Assignment on Tile-Centric Accelerators: Redesigning Hungarian Algorithm on IPUs

-This is the readme file for the Paper "Linear Assignment on Tile-Centric Accelerators: Redesigning Hungarian Algorithm on IPUs".
+This is the readme file for the Paper "Accelerating the Hungarian Algorithm: Computing Linear Assignments on CPUs, GPUs, and IPUs".

 ## Hardware Platform: